pavelmagadan/Petrenko_Practice/README.md

 Step 7: open a new terminal window;

-Step 8: in the terminal window write - 'cd project-manager', then write - npm start(it proceeds to open React app tab).
+Step 8: in the terminal window write - 'cd project-manager', then write - npm start(it proceeds to open React app tab)